robertveraldi/robertveraldi/README.md

 ### Hi there 👋

+I'm a 23 year old full-stack software developer who loves learning and is eager to leave my mark on the industry.
+I'm from NJ and currently call Manhattan home.
+I'm interested in  backend development, security, finance, and real estate.
+I'm a stickler for organization and communication.
+I enjoy exercising, reading and gaming.

 <!--
 **robertveraldi/robertveraldi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.